Damascus, Maryland: Geography

 The town is located on Parr's Ridge, a low shale ridge that rises about 300 feet above the surrounding Piedmont.
-Open hilltops in the area afford pisquerias vistas of the Appalachian Mountains to the southwest, west, and northwest.
+Open hilltops in the area afford picturesque vistas of the Appalachian Mountains to the southwest, west, and northwest.
 These ridges include Sugarloaf Mountain and South Mountain, MD, Catoctin Mountain, in MD and PA, and the Blue Ridge of VA.
 On very clear days, two 4,000 foot plus peaks in the Shenandoah National Park of VA can be seen 75 miles to the southwest.

 Climate

 The climate in this area is characterized by warm, humid summers and generally cool winters.
 According to the Köppen Climate Classification system, Damascus has a humid subtropical climate, abbreviated "Cfa" on climate maps.

-Due to its higher elevation,rural landscape, and northernmost location in Montgomery County, its 32-inch average snowfall is the highest in the county and the immediately adjacent Washington D.C. suburbs.
-In the record-breaking winter of 2009-2010, 98.4 inches of snow fell and a maximum depth of 37 inches was recorded, the greatest snow depth in the area's history.
+Due to its higher elevation, rural landscape, and northernmost location in Montgomery County, its 32-inch average snowfall is the highest in the county and the immediately adjacent Washington D.C. suburbs.
+In the record-breaking winter of 2009–2010, 98.4 inches of snow fell and a maximum depth of 37 inches was recorded, the greatest snow depth in the area's history.
 Occasionally intense blizzards fed by coastal waters can paralyze the area.
 In average winters, snow-covered ground comes and goes.
 In severe winters, ponds may stay frozen and the ground will remain snow-covered for a month or two.

 Rainfall is usually plentiful and well distributed throughout the year.
 In an average year, about 46 inches is recorded.
 Thunderstorms are quite common during June to August.
 Sometimes they produce hail and damaging winds, but tornadoes are rare.

 Temperatures are moderate.
 January's average monthly temperature is 31 °F, and July's is 74 °F. Occasionally, frigid Arctic outbreaks from Canada can drive minimum temperatures below 0 F for a morning or two.
 During the summer months, heat waves can produce a week or two of 90 °F or higher afternoon days.
 Summer morning temperatures are usually pleasant, averaging in the mid-60s.